GoGo's FaSu Frontier Ted

 His dam is a first gen doe with a well-attached udder that is easy to milk with nice teat size, plus she's tough as heck, surviving some serious curve balls in life.
 His sire side is a long-time breeder as well with absolutely lovely, productive animals.
 His sire, Sundance, has won GC in the MDGA virtual show as well as winning the Champion Challenge.

 Ted is so silly right now, torn between being a sassy buckling sparring with the big boys and being an affectionate baby.
 He's a hoot.
 It is hilarious how popular he is with all the does - they often bypass the big bucks to beeline for Ted at the fence.

 Nehi Minis Tumbling Jupiter

 Jupiter was my first registered Miniature LaMancha, bred by Nehi Minis, a long-time Miniature Lamancha herd in Arkansas.
-He is a sweet, quiet buck, very easy to handle.
+He is a sweet, quiet buck, very easy to handle for the most part.
 I like his overall appearance, especially his angularity and body length.
 I personally love his bone, too, as I want a stockier dairy animal.
 The mammary systems in his paternal line and of his littermate sister and dam are excellent, and his littermate sister has been on a very extended lactation.
-If I could improve one thing, I would like to see more arch at the top of his escutcheon.
-He's matured into a big boy - 170lb in good condition!

 Sunspring's WBJ Churro

 Churro is a friendly young buck I brought in from Colorado.
 He was bred at Sunspring Ranch in Utah.
 He will be a complete outcross, bringing in some new genetics I am hopeful will cross well with my herd.
 He had some issues with his teeth on arrival but a better diet and time has almost resolved it - he's also grown like a weed, gaining from 97lb to over 120 in just a couple months.

 He's started toeing out a fuzz after traversing all of these steep hills, but he has good feet and pasterns, something I want to improve.
 He has a long rump and is wider across the pins though I would like to see him more level thurl to thurl.
 High and open in the rear.